 Allianz Life Insurance Company of North America operates in all states with a focus on retirement planning.
-Like many such companies, they have a separate company in New York; the main insurance company is headquartered in Minneapolis.
+Like many of the best insurance companies, they have a separate company in New York.
+However, the main Allianz U.S. headquarters is in Minneapolis.

 Allianz was founded in Berlin in 1890, providing marine and accident insurance.
 Three years later, they expanded to London, and in 1904 opened operations in the United States.
 By the time the First World War began the company had moved into several other countries and were the largest marine insurer in Germany.

 The company continued to expand into new markets over the following years, while also adding new products, including auto insurance in 1918.
 In spite of having their headquarters bombed during the Second World War, Allianz survived those difficult years and moved their operations to Munich after the war left Germany divided.

 The decades following the war saw enormous growth and expansion, with offices established in multiple countries and acquisitions of a number of companies around the world, eventually bringing Allianz into the ranks of the world’s biggest players in the insurance game.

 Allianz today operates in 70 countries and employs more than 140,000 people.
 The Insurance Information Institute ranks them as the third-largest insurance company in the world based on 2014 assets.

 Allianz USA has focused its operations on the retirement planning market, providing life insurance and annuity products.
 These Allianz life insurance products are sold through agents and financial planners across the country.
 Allianz does not currently offer online quoting, nor do they sell products directly.